twedl/canmap/README.md

 [openstreetmap](https://cran.r-project.org/web/packages/OpenStreetMap/index.html)
 and [osmdata](https://github.com/ropensci/osmdata) and
 [leaflet](https://cran.r-project.org/web/packages/leaflet/index.html)
-are both useful as well.
+are all useful as well.

 Please note that the ‘canmap’ project is released with a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By contributing to this